vboyce/125-project-options/README.md

 Approximately working:
 * Critcher 2012: working jsPsych, but old version and need to switch where the data goes

+* Sheppes 2011: Approximately working jsPsych (version 6); note that images can't be shared publicly so aren't committed.

 Needs work:
 * Atir 2015: raw html at https://github.com/StanfordPsych254/ehermannProject/tree/master/HTML